The-Hack-Pack/uga-scs-competitive-hacking.github.io/README.md

 <br>

 > [!IMPORTANT]\
-> Our GitHub repository is available [**here**](https://github.com/The-Hack-Pack/uga-scs-competitive-hacking.github.io).
-We use a static-site generator called [**Docusaurus**](https://docusaurus.io/) version 3.7.0, which you should familiarize yourself with first.
-After you have a basic understanding of the documentation, you can proceed to either make your own challenge or edit an existing one!
+> ➤ **Our GitHub repository is available [\***here**_](https://github.com/The-Hack-Pack/uga-scs-competitive-hacking.github.io).
+We use a static-site generator called [_**Docusaurus**\*](https://docusaurus.io/) version 3.7.0, which you should familiarize yourself with first.
+After you have a basic understanding of the documentation, you can proceed to either make your own challenge or edit an existing one!**

 ### Creating a New Challenge

-1. Fork the repository and clone it to your device
+- [ ] Fork the repository and clone it to your device
-2. Head to the `docs` folder from root and you will see folders for all the categories
+- [ ] Head to the `docs` folder from root and you will see folders for all the categories
-3. Head to the folder for your challenge's category
+- [ ] Head to the folder for your challenge's category
-4. Head to the respective difficulty folder contained inside
+- [ ] Head to the respective difficulty folder contained inside
-5. Create a text document (.md extension)
+- [ ] Create a text document (.md extension)
-6. Name the text document to your challenge's name
+- [ ] Name the text document to your challenge's name
-7. Copy-paste the template below into your doc
+- [ ] Copy-paste the template below into your doc

 > [!TIP]\
 > ➤ <b><i>Make sure to replace every field in ALL CAPS with your challenge's information!</i></b>